camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

   </summary>
 </details>

-This will create a VPC peering between the two VPCs that were previously created as part of the [cluster module](#cluster-module) usage and allow any traffic between those two by adjusting each clusters security groups.
+This will create a VPC peering between the two VPCs that were previously created as part of the [cluster module](#cluster-module) usage and allow any traffic between those two by adjusting each cluster's security groups.

 </TabItem>
 <TabItem value="elastic-repository" label="ElasticSearch S3 repository">

-For ElasticSearch a S3 bucket is created to allow [creating and restoring snapshots](https://www.elastic.co/guide/en/elasticsearch/reference/current/repository-s3.html).
+For Elasticsearch, a S3 bucket is created to allow [creating and restoring snapshots](https://www.elastic.co/guide/en/elasticsearch/reference/current/repository-s3.html).

 1. In the folder where your `config.tf` resides, create an additional `s3.tf` file
 2. Paste the following content into the newly created `s3.tf` file to create an S3 bucket and dedicated service account with access policy.